jeremy-at-linear/test-flow/README.md

 A test of maintaining a project in git with multiple contributers.

 This readme is becoming a place for notes on how the flow works.
-We are modeling the flow off of [this article][git-flow], with some changes.
+We are modeling the flow off of [this article], with some changes.
 The examples below assume the project is "test-flow" and the machine that hosts the origin is called "CENTRAL"

 ## Setup